geb/geb/doc/manual/src/chapters/080-javascript.md

 This is a bit long winded, and as you would expect Geb uses the dynamism of Groovy to make life easier.

-> The [JavascriptExecutor](javascriptexecutor) interface does not define any contract in regards to the driver's responsibility when there is some issue executing Javascript.
+> The [JavascriptExecutor][javascriptexecutor] interface does not define any contract in regards to the driver's responsibility when there is some issue executing Javascript.
 All drivers however throw _some kind_ of exception when this happens.

 ### Accessing Variables